-- VP or equivalent level executive leadership may initiate a request for telecommuting and only for jobs where the job description specifically allows. - VP's or equivalent level executive leadership should review and use the checklist, "Developing a Proposal for a Telecommuting Arrangement," before meeting with the employee to discuss the proposal. - If and when the VP or equivalent level executive leadership agrees to a telecommuting arrangement, the department should complete a formal, written agreement, using the Telecommuting Guidelines and the Model Telecommuting Agreement. - Once all the required signatures have been obtained, the employee should be given a copy of the document, and the original should be maintained by the department.
+- VP or equivalent-level executive leadership may initiate a request for telecommuting and only for jobs where the job description specifically allows. - VP's or equivalent-level executive leadership should review and use the Request form, "Developing a Proposal for a Telecommuting Agreement," before meeting with the employee to discuss the proposal. - If and when the VP or equivalent-level executive leadership agrees to a telecommuting arrangement, the department should complete a formal, written agreement, using the Telecommuting Guidelines and the Model Telecommuting Agreement. - Once all the required signatures have been obtained, both the employee and HR should be given a copy of the document, and the original should be maintained by the department.